ShoshinNikita/rview/README.md

 ## Features

-- **Automatic thumbnail generation**: You don't have to download hundreds of MiBs while browsing your files.
+- :framed_picture: **Automatic thumbnail generation**: You don't have to download hundreds of MiBs to preview your photos.
-  Thumbnails are generated with the help of [libvips](https://github.com/libvips/libvips), an extremely fast image processing library.
+  Image thumbnails are generated with the help of [libvips](https://github.com/libvips/libvips), an extremely fast image processing library.
-- **Search**: You can search for files by name. **Rview** supports two types of search: fuzzy search and exact search (just use double quotes).
+- :mag: **Search**: You can search for files by name. **Rview** supports two types of search: fuzzy search and exact search (just use double quotes).
-- **Responsive**: UI is designed to be responsive, which means you can browse you files on both desktop and mobile.
+- :iphone: **Responsive**: UI is designed to be responsive, which means you can browse you files on both desktop and mobile.
-- **Lightweight & minimalistic**: All pages are rendered on the server side using Go templates.
+- :feather: **Lightweight & minimalistic**: All pages are rendered on the server side using Go templates.
 JavaScript is used only to make the UI interactive.

 ## Limitations